gcperrin/centre-tokens/doc/tokendesign.md

 ### Resetting Minting Allowance

 The `minters` will need their allowance reset periodically to allow them to continue minting.
-When a `minter`'s allowance is low, CENTRE can make another call to `configureMinter` to reset the `mintingAllowance` to a higher value.
+When a `minter`'s allowance is low, TypeX can make another call to `configureMinter` to reset the `mintingAllowance` to a higher value.

 ### Removing Minters

-CENTRE removes minters via the `removeMinter` method.
+TypeX removes minters via the `removeMinter` method.
 This will remove the `minter` from the list of `minters` and set its `mintingAllowance` to 0.
 Once a `minter` is removed it will no longer be able to mint or burn tokens.